deNBI/securing_openstack_clum2025/README.md

 * **Reverse Proxy**: Implement a Dockerized reverse proxy to manage **HTTP/S encryption** and **authentication**.
 * **Automated HTTPS**: Discover the key mechanisms to achieve automated SSL/TLS certificates for your service.

 This workshop emphasizes hands-on application and best practices for securing your own cloud-based web services.
-We will delve into more detailed topics and questions as time permits.
+We could dive into more detailed topics and questions as time permits.

 ***